entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

         en: "New category" # Category name in English

 ## Groups
-This descriptor contains a *list* of components rather than a single component.
+This descriptor contains a *list* of Groups.
-Even if you need to include a single component, the descriptor should be formatted as a list anyway

 **Group descriptor.yaml.**